BBK-PiJ-2016-08/cw-temple/README.md

 ##### Implementation of the Explore node

 #### EscapeNodeListManager.java -
-##### Refines which list of paths is the optimal list for the character to go to next
+##### Defines which list of paths is the optimal list for the character to go to next